alicolville/Weight-Tracker/docs/awards.md

 -   **Weight**.
 Define goals in terms of weight lost or gained.
 For example, set goals of 1Kg Lost, 2Kg Lost, etc
 -   **Weight %**.
 Define goals in terms of percentage of weight lost or gained.
 For example, set goals of 5% Weight Lost, 10% Weight Lost, etc
+-  **Weight - Target Met**.
+Depending on whether the use aiming to gain or lose weight, define goals in terms of reaching a target weight.
 - **BMI: Change.** Define goals in terms of BMI changing.
 For example, issue an award for someone's BMI decreasing in terms of classification
 -   **BMI Equals**.
 Define goals in terms of BMI equalling a given BMI classification.
 For example, their BMI has now changed and equals “Healthy”

 ### Defining Awards